jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

 // declares a pointer to a function, returning a double double (*pSomeFunc)(double, char*);

- // assign the pointer to a function with same signature pSomeFunc = specificFunc;
+ // assign the pointer to a function with same signature;
+ // note the syntax does not refer to the address of the function (as one would
+ // for initialising pointers to variables) pSomeFunc = specificFunc;

  // pointers are mutable so one can re-assign (sometimes useful to